Tis the Season to PLAN Your Garden

 Sweet Corn – A Summertime Treasure

 The long-awaited summer treasure, sweet corn, will be available from local growers very soon.
-I am fortunate to have sweet corn growing in our garden but if I didn’t, sweet corn would be at the top of my list to buy only in season from local growers.
-Getting a variety I like and biting into an ear of plump kernels bursting with that sweet, corn flavor is well worth the wait.
+Getting a likeable variety and biting into an ear of plump kernels bursting with that sweet, corn flavor is well worth the wait.

 Sweet corn is an old food.
 The specific time when sweet corn originated cannot be pin-pointed.
 However, Spanish explorers in the early 1500s found Indians growing corn in East Texas, and the Spanish carried on corn culture in the Rio Grande valley settlements and Texas missions.
 They ate the grain as a basic ingredient in tortillas, tamales, posole, and atole.
 The first known variety, Papoon, was acquired from the Iroquois Indians in 1779 by European settlers.
 Sweet corn has been ever evolving.
 Over time, plant breeders have developed sweeter cultivars as well as cultivars with better keeping qualities, flavor, tenderness, vigor, and other characteristics.
 Sweet corn now comes in several hundred varieties of five genetic types and is available in three different colors: yellow, white and bi-colored (yellow and white).